Skip to content

 Woodworking skills: Seed Starting Shelf

 I’ve just completed my new seed starting shelf.
 It’s a woodworking project that was supposed to take an afternoon, it took me a week of afternoons.
 This post will share my agonies with you to inspire you to go out there and try new things – like listening to the blues to cheer yourself up.
+Use these tips when learning woodworking or choosing your next woodworking project for handicraft.

 Disclosure: This post contains affiliate links, meaning that if you make a purchase after clicking through, SelfEducatingFamily will receive a small commission at no extra cost to you.